Adam Burt pulls back the curtain on videogame narratives, looking at how to create worlds and interactive stories.

 That said, it’s your show.
 Authorship means putting part of yourself onto the page (or in this case, screen) so if there’s any fundamental truth you were trying to convey, now might be the time to ram it home.
 Ultimately, endings are your last chance to say something to the player.

-I'd like to thank the #writing channel of the UK Games Industry Slack, who's brilliant ideas and discussions have inspired some of these tips.
+I'd like to thank the #writing channel of the UK Games Industry Slack.
+Their brilliant ideas and discussions have inspired some of these tips.
 For more about Etch Play and our commitment to extended experiences, check out this page or follow us on Twitter.